 Frakkastígur 26a, 101 Reykjavík

-New-age Icelandic tapas served under a turf roof in a chic setting just footsteps from Hallgrímskirkja.
+Rok serves up new-age Icelandic tapas served under a turf roof in a chic setting just footsteps from Hallgrímskirkja.
 We tried the beef pancakes and fish pie, among other things.
 It’s a bit pricey, and reservations are recommended, but it’s worth a stop.
 After we ate at Rok, we visited a food truck for a cheaper, but equally delicious dessert.

 Near Hlemmur, 105 Reykjavík

 That food truck I mentioned?
 Voila.
-Nothing more than a tiny little van near Hlemmur bus station, Don’s Donut’s has to-actually-die-for mini donuts that you can get covered in things like chocolate sauce or caramel and dusted with toppings like cookie crumbs or m&ms. We went twice in one night.
+Nothing more than a tiny little van near Hlemmur bus station, Don’s Donuts has to-actually-die-for mini donuts that you can get covered in things like chocolate sauce or caramel and dusted with toppings like cookie crumbs or m&ms. We went twice in one night.

 16, Frakkastígur, 101 Reykjavík